plotly/odsc-west-2024/README.md

-# ODSC East 2024: How to Build an Interactive Front End for Your Python Data Science Models
+# ODSC West 2024: How to Build an Interactive Front End for Your Python Data Science Models

 ## About this workshop